Nomuc-PE Side Effects

 Generic Name: guaifenesin / pseudoephedrine

-Note: This document contains side effect information about guaifenesin / pseudoephedrine.
-Some of the dosage forms listed on this page may not apply to the brand name Nomuc-PE.
+Note: This page contains side effects data for the generic drug guaifenesin / pseudoephedrine.
+It is possible that some of the dosage forms included below may not apply to the brand name Nomuc-PE.

 For the Consumer